-Applications are now open for summer 2021.
+Applications for summer 2021 are now closed.
+Successful applicants will have an interview arranged with a potential host school from 7 March 2021.
 We are hoping we will be able to have interns in schools; however, the COVID-19 pandemic may affect these plans.

 “This internship has absolutely convinced me to do my PGCE after my degree.
 I've loved every minute of it and would go so far as to say it has been life-changing."